ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ```
 {:pre}

-Following the steps in this tutorial, you will be able to
-- Provision a public, private and bastion VSI with the ubuntu-18.04 base image
-- Install nginx on the public and private VSI - demonstrating the use of {{site.data.keyword.IBM}} mirrors
-- Access Internet software - demonstrating the use of internet repositories on the public VSI and failure on the private VSI
-- Copy a file from the file system of the provisioning computer to the public VSI and execute
-- Run tests to verify the above

-### {{site.data.keyword.IBM_notm}} Mirrors
+### Maintain software on images with {{site.data.keyword.IBM_notm}} Mirrors

 {{site.data.keyword.IBM_notm}} has internal mirrors to support the {{site.data.keyword.IBM_notm}} images.
+The mirrors will contain new versions for the software in the {{site.data.keyword.IBM_notm}} provided images as well as optional packages.
 The mirrors are part of the [service endpoints available for IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc).
 There are no ingress charges for reading the mirrors.
-The mirrors will contain new versions for the software in the {{site.data.keyword.IBM_notm}} provided images as well as optional packages.

 Consider both `updating` the version lists available to the provisioned instances and `upgrading` the installed software from these mirrors.